GoogleChrome/web.dev/src/site/content/en/blog/link-prefetch/index.md

 You can use prefetch multiple times in the same page.
 The browser queues up all hints and requests each resource when it's [idle](https://developer.mozilla.org/en-US/docs/Web/HTTP/Link_prefetching_FAQ#How_is_browser_idle_time_determined.3F).
 In Chrome, if a prefetch has not finished loading and the user navigates to the destined prefetch resource, the in-flight load is picked up as the navigation by the browser (other browser vendors might implement this differently).

-Prefetching takes place at the [“Lowest” priority](https://docs.google.com/document/d/1bCDuq9H1ih9iNjgzyAL0gpwNFiEP4TZS-YLRp_RuMlc/edit), so prefetched resources do not compete for bandwidth with the resources required in the current page.
+Prefetching takes place at the ['Lowest' priority](https://docs.google.com/document/d/1bCDuq9H1ih9iNjgzyAL0gpwNFiEP4TZS-YLRp_RuMlc/edit), so prefetched resources do not compete for bandwidth with the resources required in the current page.

 Prefetched files are stored in the [HTTP Cache](https://developer.mozilla.org/en-US/docs/Web/HTTP/Caching), or the [memory cache](https://calendar.perfplanet.com/2016/a-tale-of-four-caches/) (depending on whether the resource is cacheable or not), for an amount of time that varies by browsers.
 For example, in Chrome resources are kept around for five minutes, after which the normal cache-control rules for the resource apply.